DevDevvy/myops-server/README.md

 <h3 align="center">MyOps</h3>

   <p align="center">
-    Personal Tracking and Data Visualization
+    Personal Tracking and Data Visualization for the professional who wants to optimize life and work.
+See how your sleep, exercise and other factors affect your productivity and mood.
     <br />
     <a href="https://github.com/devdevvy/repo_name"><strong>Explore the docs »</strong></a>
     <br />